challiwill/meteorologica/README.md

 Right now Google Cloud Platform, Amazon Web Services, and Microsoft Azure.

 Currently the default behavior is as follows:

+* For Each IAAS:
-* Meteorologica collects billing information from the location where it is published (AWS bucket, GCP bucket, Azure API)
+  * Meteorologica collects billing information from the location where it is published (AWS bucket, GCP bucket, or Azure API)
   * Meteorologica normalizes the data
   * Meteorologica inserts the data into the given MySQL database (right now this step can take a long time because it goes row by row)

 *NB: Currently if a insert is made and there is a collision (same hash) the usage and cost will be updated to the new values*